JusticeHanson/Indian-Start-up-Investment-Analysis/README.md

 - The remaining columns followed the same approcah in cleaning and removing all anomalities
 - Columns 'Founders and Founded' were both dropped from merged DataFrame as it was not relevant to the analysis and objectives.

-## 12. Handle Missing Values in Merged DataFrame
+##  Handle Missing Values in Merged DataFrame
 - impute missing categorical values with mode
 - forward fill on missing values in stage column
 - median fill on the amount of missing values
 ![](/Screenshots/Missing%20Val's.png)

 ## 13. Explored data and answered Analytical Questions
-- look at the growth trend of startups and sizes of startups that recieved funding each year
+:small_blue_diamond:look at the growth trend of startups and sizes of startups that recieved funding each year
 ![trend of startups](/Screenshots/trend.png)
-- Average Amount each year
+:small_blue_diamond:Average Amount each year
-![Average amount received by startups](/Screenshots/yearly%20avg%20amt.png)
+![Average amount received by startups](/Screenshots/yearly%20avg%20amt.png) :small_blue_diamond:Growth of funding
-- Growth of funding
 ![Amount trend](/Screenshots/amount%20trend.png)
-- Top 10 Cities with most startups
+:small_blue_diamond:Top 10 Cities with most startups
 ![Industrial hub](/Screenshots/Top%20ten%20cities%20with%20most%20startup.png)
-- Dominat Sectors
+:small_blue_diamond:Dominant Sectors
 ![top sectors](/Screenshots/Top%2010%20sectors.png)
-- top Investors
+:small_blue_diamond:Top Investors
 ![top investors](/Screenshots/investors.png)
-- Proportion of investment done between 2018 - 2021
+:small_blue_diamond:Proportion of investment done between 2018 - 2021
 ![Proportions](/Screenshots/Proportion%20investors.png)
-- Dominate stages of businesses the investors spend much on
+:small_blue_diamond:Dominant stages of businesses the investors spend much on
-![stages in the ecosystem doing well](/Screenshots/dominat%20stages.png)
-- top the industrial cisties with businesses in Stage B
+![stages in the ecosystem doing well](/Screenshots/dominat%20stages.png) :small_blue_diamond:Top the industrial cisties with businesses in Stage B
 ![cities with most stage B startups](/Screenshots/Industrial%20hubs.png)

 # 14. Test Hypothesis at 95% confidence level